non/alleycats/README.md

 ## Alleycats

-# Deprecated.
-This project was moved into typelevel/cats.
+# ❗Deprecated❗ This project was moved into [typelevel/cats](https://github.com/typelevel/cats).

 > "But an outlaw can be defined as somebody who lives outside the law,
 > beyond the law and not necessarily against it."